rinzler69-wastaken/digital-wellbeing-DWB/README.md

 A Flutter application designed to help users monitor and manage their digital habits, track app usage, and promote healthier screen time practices.

+This project is a fork of [Digital Wellbeing](https://github.com/najimuhammad67/Digital-Wellbeing.git) with UI modernization, a working dark theme, and app detection reduced to mostly user apps.

 ## Features

 - **App Usage Tracking**: Monitor how much time you spend on different applications.